eu-digital-green-certificates/dgc-business-rules-testdata/README.md

 ## About

 This repository holds business rules to determine whether a person is deemed fit-for-travel into a country-of-arrival (CoA) based on their vaccination, test, and recovery status, as encoded using the Digital COVID Certificate.
-The status of the business rules here is _unofficial_: the actual rules will be available from the [DCGC Gateway](https://github.com/eu-digital-green-certificates/dgc-gateway).
+The status of the business rules here is _unofficial_: the actual rules are available from the [DCC Gateway](https://github.com/eu-digital-green-certificates/dgc-gateway).
-Its main purpose is to help with developing _interchangeable_ business rules.
+The main purpose of this repository is to help with developing _interchangeable_ business rules.
+As such, it's also useful for testing and staging these business rules prior to uploading to the DCC Gateway.

 This repository performs automatic validation and testing on all the rules, and their tests, contributed to it.
 This validation and testing runs on every Pull Request, but can also be run locally from the commandline, as follows: